openhab/openhab-addons/addons/binding/org.openhab.binding.fronius/README.md

 # Fronius Binding

-This binding uses the [Fronius Solar API V1](http://www.fronius.com/cps/rde/xchg/SID-50921547-DF4684B5/fronius_international/hs.xsl/83_28911_DEU_HTML.htm) to obtain data of a Fronius devices
+This binding uses the [Fronius Solar API V1](http://www.fronius.com/cps/rde/xchg/SID-50921547-DF4684B5/fronius_international/hs.xsl/83_28911_DEU_HTML.htm) to obtain data from a Fronius devices

 ## Supported Things

 There is exactly one supported thing type, which represents a fronius device.
 You can add multiple Things with different "DeviceIds". ( Default 1 )

 ## Discovery